seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ### Controlling precedence and CSS cascade

-C2DS relies on the [
+The design system relies on the [
 `@layer` CSS rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer) to declare cascading layers and provide durable and consistent style overrides.
 The system provides a hierarchical ranking of layers that styles are assigned to which allows for two identical selectors to have a deterministic cascade.

 [Learn](./concepts#layers) more about layers.

-It's important to understand how the components are implemented in C2DS to know how to provide the correct overrides for your particular theme.
+It's important to understand how the components are implemented in the design system to know how to provide the correct overrides for your particular theme.
 Most of the time you should only need to apply a level 1 style to your component, but in more complex components, you might need to override default styles for the lower level components that compose the parent.

 For example, take a look at the `<SearchField/>` component by booting up the Ladle preview `pnpm --filter=@accelint/design-system preview` and opening the following files: